 Whatever Happens, Happens

 With where I am in life, I’m not actively seeking out relationships.
 Currently, I’m enjoying every moment that life has to offer.
 Whatever happens, happens.

-While I’m not actively looking, I like to think about qualities I want in a future partner.
-For example, my future husband isn’t on the dating apps, which is why I’m not on the dating apps.
+While I’m not actively looking, I like to think about the qualities I want in a future partner.
+For example, my future husband isn’t on dating apps, which is why I’m not on dating apps.
 I also know my future husband isn’t going out to the bars or clubs looking for someone, so I won’t be finding him there, either.
 Lastly, he’ll be adventurous like me!
-He’ll love to try new things and travel to new places.
-Being able to take some time to myself helps me reflect on the type of person I want to spend forever with.
+He will love to try new things and travel to new places.
+Being able to take some time for myself helps me reflect on the type of person I want to spend forever with.